 The hive is run by the Sage, who are the closest kin to the Queen Bee.
 The Queen acts as the God of all the other bees, and spreads her love throughout the hive in order to keep the bees calm.
 But it is the Sage run the hive as a dictatorship, forcing all the bees to live by the motto: Accept.
 Obey.
 Serve.

-Flora turns out to be different to a normal sanitation worker (as always happens in your typical dystopian novel!) and throughout the book she tries out many different roles, such as foraging and feeding the newly hatched babies, which are viewed in the hive as being the jobs for superior bees.
-Their hive has a very tight hierarchical structure and anyone breaking this or any rules are punished by the Sage.
-Unlike everyone else Flora is bored staying in one role for too long and, although it is against the hive’s policy, she often moves around and tries out different skills, even though every other sanitation worker is born with only a basic skill set, without even the ability to speak.
+Flora turns out to be different to a normal sanitation worker, and throughout the book she tries out many different roles- such as foraging, and feeding the newly hatched babies.
+These roles are viewed in the hive as superior jobs for superior bees, and the hive has a very tight hierarchical structure.
+Anyone breaking the rules, or upsetting the hierarchy, are punished by the Sage.

-Although this book is about, well, bees, it’s amazing the way Laline Paull makes you forget that and, although there are reminders, it is obvious how the hive relates to society and I loved the links Paull made with dictatorship, hierarchy and religion.
-Honestly, you really do forget you’re reading about a bee and begin to relate and root for Flora 717 as she goes through life and as she attempts to change the structure of the hive and help the bees get away from the Sage.
-I also really loved the ending of the book, as it was, in many ways, inspirational, and I thought, after a book that managed to mix sadness and oppression with lightness and cleverness, the ending fitted really well, left the novel open but also tied up any loose ends, something I often appreciate in a book.
+Although this book is about bees, it’s amazing the way Laline Paull makes you forget that.
+The hive really relates to modern society, and I loved the links Paull made with dictatorship, hierarchy, and religion.
+Honestly, you really do forget you’re reading about a bee and begin to root for Flora 717 as she goes through life- and as she attempts to change the structure of the hive for the better.